On this page, I'll share with you some of my history and interests!

 Seemed like I loved school so much at that point, that I continued on to get my Master's Degree in Fine Art.
 I think I could be a perpetual student.

 Now I not only continue to learn, I teach.
-I have for many years working with kids as well as older folk, amd anyone in between, but at this point, I only teach small groups of adults.
+I have been teaching painting for many years, working with kids as well as older folk, amd anyone in between, but at this point, I only teach small groups of adults.

 My mom was always artistic and used her home and life as her canvas.
 She was also full of wanderlust.
 At the drop of a hat we would be whisked off to some amazing place to glory in its wonders.
 Luckily my dad lived to please my mom and he'd drive many hours just to see something like Faneuil Hall in Boston and then drive us all home again, sometimes the very same day!